kingdee60/project_1/README.md

 ### Project Objective

-Create a solution that helps consumers to find the appropiate medication in a local phamarcy and to minimize untimely recall logistics with drug pharmaceutical companies, pharmacies, and medical professionals.
+Create a solution that helps consumers to find the appropiate medication in a local phamarcy and to minimize untimely recall logistics with drug pharmaceutical companies, pharmacies, insurance claim providers and medical professionals.

 ### References